elenavrm/meal-plan/README.md

 ## Features

 - **Add and Manage Meal Plans:** Easily add new meal plans for different days with titles, ingredients, and meal details.

-- **Responsive Design:** The app is designed to work beautifully on various screen sizes, making it convenient for users on both desktop and mobile device.
+- **Responsive Design:** The app is designed to work beautifully on various screen sizes, making it convenient for users on both desktop and mobile devices.
 - **Eye-Catching UI:** The user interface is designed to be visually appealing and user-friendly.

 ## Usage